-During early days of 6 weeks pregnancy you may be experiencing discomfort due to the hormonal fluctuations.
-Pregnancy symptoms can make your life difficult and you are likely to feel nervous and anxious during first trimester, however try keeping such feelings away by keeping yourself calm.
+During early days of 6 weeks pregnancy, you may be experiencing discomfort due to the hormonal fluctuations.
+Pregnancy symptoms can make your life difficult and you are likely to feel nervous and anxious during the first trimester, however, try keeping such feelings away by keeping yourself calm.

 Measuring The Embryo

 - At week 6 pregnancy your baby measures about 1/8 to ¼ inches in length and about the size of a sweet pea.